mhaugrud/msumcspy/_sources/ClassesBasics/PrivateAttributes.rst

 .. index:: information hiding

 .. important::

+   The second principle of object-oriented programming is **a class is responsible for maintaining the integrity of its objects**.
+The methods in a well designed class ensure an object will never get into an illegal state.

+   We enable this through **information hiding** --- making the attributes private.
 The only way to access private attributes is through the methods that are provided in the class definition.
-This protects the attributes from misuse. **Information hiding** is the second central principle of object-oriented programming.
+This protects the attributes from misuse.

 .. note::
    In contrast to other programming languages like C++ and Java, Python only partially supports